Lectures on AKSZ Sigma Models for Physicists

-Though this map is not isomorphic, we can prove that $U_1$ induces the isomorphism of the $d$-cohomologies of two spaces $T_{poly}(M)$ and $D_{poly}(M) $ \cite{Vey} \footnote{The cohomology on $T_{poly}(M)$ is trivial because of $d=0$.}.
-If their cohomologies are isomorphic, two spaces are called the quasi-isomorphic.
+Although this map is not isomorphic, $U_1$ induces an isomorphism between the $d$-cohomologies of the two spaces, $T_{poly}(M)$ and $D_{poly}(M) $ \cite{Vey}.\footnote{ By definition, if their cohomologies are isomorphic, two spaces are called \textsl{quasi-isomorphic}.
+The cohomology on $T_{poly}(M)$ is trivial because $d=0$.}